sblu/PyLifter/README.md

 **Soft Limits:**
 If the winch hits a Soft Limit (Error 0x81), the script will pause and ask if you want to override.
 Type `Y` to proceed past the limit.

+## Firmware Compatibility

+- **Firmware Updates**: This library **does not** support updating the winch firmware.
+Please use the official MyLifter app for firmware updates.
+- **Tested Version**: This library has been tested primarily with MyLifter Firmware **v3.2**.
+Compatibility with other versions is likely but not guaranteed.

 ## Project Structure

 - `PyLifter/pylifter/`: Core library package (`client.py`, `protocol.py`).